 Evergreens are beautiful plants that provide shelter, screen undesirable views, help blanket noise, enhance privacy, reduce air pollution and add property value.
 These benefits make evergreens a valuable investment, especially with careful selection, planting and long-term care. we can help you choose the right plant for your site so you will be able to enjoy the splendor that evergreens add for many years.

-We install a selection of evergreens from common to unique varieties in our landscapes.
+We install a selection of evergreens from common to unique varieties.
 We start bringing in our nursery stock in May and get fresh stock in on a weekly basis until September.
 We have something to suit everyone’s needs no matter how green their thumb.

 There are lots of different varieties that are spectacular performers for Vancouver Island, despite how wet it can be.
 The work being done with plant breeding is amazing and each year we are inspired by new varieties that have improved hardiness, disease resistance and ornamental attributes.